Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Scale: 2
 - Limit: STR /30, max 3

-#### -=[ Piercing: Penetrate ]=-
-Your piercing weapons ignore half of the Damage Reduction (DR) any enemy might have.

-- Base Cost: 20
-- Requires: 40 STR

 #### -=[ Polearm: Trip ]=-
 You sweep with the blunt end (or one of the blunt ends) of your weapon, knocking your opponent's feet out from beneath them.
 This allows you to use Trip (the E-rank Unarmed Taijutsu technique) as a Weapon Taijutsu, as long as you know it.

 - Base Cost: 10

-#### -=[ Slashing: Perfect Cut ]=-
-Normally, when partial defense applies you would deal 20% of your attack's damage per point you hit by.
-With this ability you do 25% per point you hit by, up to full damage if you hit by 4 points.

-- Base Cost: 20
-- Requires: 40 DEX

 #### -=[ Small: Flurry ]=-
 Most of the small weapons rely on something other than overpowering force to deal their damage; accordingly, a dozen quick strikes is often preferable to six slow, powerful ones.
 Each time you make an attack with a Small weapon, the total Speed of your next attack with that weapon is reduced by 1.
 This stacks for consecutive attacks; if you make three attacks with your weapon, without taking any non-Interrupt action inbetween, the next attack would have -3 total Speed.
 As a reminder, total Speed cannot go below half of base Speed.
 The maximum reduction is your number of ranks in this ability.